MoserMichael/my-notes/talking-with-chatgtp-b.md

 I think that talking to an LLM can give leads for further research.
 Sort of like giving directions, if you don't anything about a given subject (sometimes these discussions get interesting, at least for someone with my limited level of knowledge)

 Some people say that ChatGTP is a [confirmation bias machine](https://www.linkedin.com/pulse/chatgpt-perfect-confirmation-bias-machine-roman-naumenko/) in the sense that it tells you already think.
 I hope that's not all of it: these conversations can teach how to ask questions.
-How have the chance to examine the answers at your own leasure and ask further question, and return to the same conversation later (you don't always have this chance with a real persons).
+How have the chance to examine the answers at your own leisure and ask further question, and return to the same conversation later (you don't always have this chance with a real persons).

+(also I asked ChatGTP if it is a confirmation bias machine, here is a [link to the conversation](https://chat.openai.com/share/e0639c28-2651-4eed-87f3-fee37f7c735f) )

 Maybe it's stupid to put up these chat sessions, as i will probably appear to be quite clueless.
 Still i like to ask questions.